The Kumoricon 2019 Art Show

-We are pleased to offer a charity option for a second year.
-Artists that submit their art to the Art Show may opt to have the profits from their individual submissions contributed to Kumoricon's charity beneficiaries.
-For Kumoricon 2018, our chosen charities are OHSU's Doernbecher Children's Hospital and The Greeney Family Fund for Japanese Track Scholarships at The International School.
+We are pleased to offer a charity option.
+Artists who submit their art to the Art Show may opt to have the profits from their individual submissions contributed to Kumoricon's charity beneficiaries.
+For Kumoricon 2019, our chosen charities are OHSU's Doernbecher Children's Hospital and The Greeney Family Fund for Japanese Track Scholarships at The International School.
 This is not a requirement for participation in the Art Show and will not affect an artist's application or placement.

 Once you are accepted, we will send you the mail-in instructions and tips.
 Art must be delivered to the Art Show by the artist in advance.
-Please mail artwork no later than Friday, October 12—to ensure that it arrives well before Kumoricon 2018.
-Artwork not received before October 20 will not be displayed.
+Please mail artwork no later than Friday, October 1—to ensure that it arrives well before Kumoricon 2019.
+Artwork not received before October 25 will not be displayed.
 If you do not wish to ship your artwork, but still want to participate in the Art Show, please contact the Art Show coordinator for additional options.

 Kumoricon will supply boards for hanging 2-dimensional artwork and tables for the displaying of 3-dimensional works.
 An artist can display up to one 4'x4' board for 2-dimensional works or can display up to one-half table (3'x2') of 3-dimensional works.
 Protect your work: We will not be responsible for your models falling over—you display at your own risk.
 If any special accommodations are needed, please notify the Art Show staff when registering.